-The Sapphire Reserve has a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months.
+The Sapphire Reserve has a welcome bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months.

 At an absolute minimum, if you have the Sapphire Reserve then Ultimate Rewards points can be redeemed for 1.5 cents each towards a travel purchase, meaning that 50,000 Ultimate Rewards points will get you $750 worth of travel.
 As I’ll explain below, there are ways to get way more value out of the points than that.

 Card Bonus Eligibility

 If you’re applying for this card, you can only be approved if you don’t currently have any Sapphire card, and haven’t received a new cardmember bonus on a Sapphire card in the past 48 months (this includes the Sapphire Preferred).
 Here are general rules on applying for Chase cards.

 Chase’s 5/24 Rule